-Formerly swimming in spreadsheets, one Georgia nonprofit has not only reinvented its casework files but become extra Salesforce savvy in its grant management and case management.
-Initially prompted by a new strategic plan that demanded the nonprofit illustrate more meaningful impact in the community, the nonprofit law firm utilizes data to show its impact and tell a more compelling story.
-A technology roadmap allowed the Atlanta Volunteer Lawyers Foundation to accurately track and report data focused on civil legal clients and volunteer attorneys.
-Currently, the transformational journey has generated so many operational benefits that it is now being captained on a daily basis with an in-house Salesforce administrator.
+Formerly swimming in spreadsheets, one Georgia nonprofit has not only reinvented its casework files but has become extra Salesforce-savvy in its grant and case management.
+Initially prompted by a new strategic plan that demanded Atlanta Volunteer Lawyers Foundation (AVLF) illustrate more meaningful impact in the community, the nonprofit law firm utilized data to show its impact and tell a more compelling story.
+A technology roadmap allowed them to accurately track and report data focused on civil legal clients and volunteer attorneys.
+Currently, the transformational journey has generated so many operational benefits that it is now being captained daily by an in-house Salesforce administrator.

-TechBridge helped install a custom, Salesforce-based CRM system.
-Salesforce.org helps the nonprofit improve efficiency in its work process with the integration of client/volunteer data and provided significantly improved accuracy in their data management and reporting capabilities.
-Nonprofit legal organizations, like the AVLF, are critical and often work in tandem with other service providers.
+We helped install a custom, Salesforce-based CRM system.
+Salesforce.org helps AVLF improve efficiency in its work process with the integration of client/volunteer data and provided significantly improved accuracy in their data management and reporting capabilities.
+Nonprofit legal organizations like the AVLF are critical to the social justice space and often work in tandem with other service providers.

 More than 70% of low-income households have experienced a civil legal problem in the past year.
-The rate is even higher for some: households with survivors of domestic violence or sexual assault (97%), with parents/ guardians of kids under 18 (80%), and with disabled persons (80%).
-One in four low-income households has experienced six-plus civil legal problems in the past year, including 67% of households with survivors of domestic violence or sexual assault.
+The rate is even higher for some: households with survivors of domestic violence or sexual assault (97%), parents or guardians of kids under 18 (80%), and disabled persons (80%).
+One in four low-income households has experienced six or more civil legal problems in the past year, including 67% of households with survivors of domestic violence or sexual assault.

-Since implementing the TechBridge solution, this Volunteer Lawyers Association is better able to track necessary information for its attorney and non-attorney volunteers, can easily update volunteer attorney assignments and case developments in real-time during its legal clinics.
+Since implementing our solution, the AVLF is better able to track necessary information for its attorney and non-attorney volunteers, can easily update volunteer attorney assignments and case developments in real-time during its legal clinics.
 The technology solution has dramatically increased its efficiency in serving clients, including the ability to instantly view clients’ entire histories with AVLF.
-All of this combined enables the staff to give the highest level of customer service and respond to clients’ specific needs in real-time and improving its volunteer-to-client matches.
+All of this combined enables the staff to give the highest level of customer service and to respond to clients’ specific needs in real time while improving its volunteer-to-client matches.